 Learn about the different employee classification options and how to change them.

-Your employees can be classified in different ways based on their salary and the type of work that they do.
 Once you determine your employee's correct classification, make sure their status is entered correctly in your account.
 If their status changes, you can update it in their employee profile.

 Keep in mind: Most employees are not exempt from overtime, and misclassifying your employees can result in decreased employee morale and having to pay historical wages.